-Leading up to #GivingTuesday on November 28, 2017, SWE will feature a different SWE program and SWE donor each week.
-Today, we are kicking things off by featuring Past President Colleen Layman and the Annual Conference WE18 Registration Grant Program.
+Leading up to #GivingTuesday, SWE featured a different SWE program and SWE donor each week.
+We kicked things off by featuring Past President Colleen Layman and the Annual Conference WE18 Registration Grant Program.

 Layman is the Vice President/Director of Professional Services-Engineering at HDR and served as the FY16 SWE President, is a SWE Life Member, and has held various positions of increasing responsibility at the SWE section, region, and national level.
 In 2017, she received the SWE Prism Award for her impact on the society and the engineering community.
 As an engineer, she specializes in water and wastewater treatment and steam/water cycle chemistry.